itqpleyva/CompositePrimaryKeyJPA/README.md

-# JPAMysqlExample
+# CompositePrimaryKey

-Example of the JPA and Mysql Database integration
+Example of the creation of a composite primary key using JPA

 <p>In this example,we create a composite primary key in two differents ways</p>
 <ul>